 Tip #3: Pamper Your Feet

-When the weather begins to turn cold, many people will begin to notice rough and dry heels as their feet begin to crack.
+When the weather begins to turn cold or in some parts of the world when the Harmattan season comes, many people will begin to notice very rough and dry heels as their feet begin to crack.
+It is annoying and can be painful too.
 Make a promise to yourself that you won’t forget to pamper your feet and give them the extra care they need as summer turns to fall, winter, and into spring again.

 Your feet deserve year-round care.
 After all, they have one of the hardest jobs of all, but they deserve extra special attention during the fall and winter months when they are prone to drying out and cracking.
 Not only are cracked heels painful, but rough heels simply aren’t flattering and they can make you uncomfortable with their scratchiness and appearance.